hazyuun/machine-learning-models/README.md

 ```
 Output will be in `bin` directory
 ## Running the test
-* Reminder : you will need gnuplot for that

 First of all, after compiling, run the test of your choice,
 eg.